 - Existing programmes which are in high demand: these are annually revised in order to encompass recent thematic developments as well as recommendations from participants and others

 - Programmes which are new or re-tendered: these are based on emerging needs in Danish development cooperation engagements and/or needs expressed by Embassies

 Wide variety of programmes

-The 2017 DCDSP programme portfolio includes a wide variety of courses in public sector management as well as cross-cutting issues, e.g. gender, climate change, and sustainable development.
-Thematic areas relevant for business development and growth are also covered.
+The 2017 learning programme portfolio includes a wide variety of courses in public sector management as well as cross-cutting issues, e.g. anti-corruption and sustainable development.